clairefro/website/content/blog/2026/2026-03-02-free-private-social-media-with-obsidian-and-dropbox.md

 ## 7. (Optional) Create backups

-If you'd like, create automated local backups (unencrypted) of your shared Vault.
+If you'd like, automate local backups (unencrypted) of your shared Vault.
 I recommend the Obsidian plugin [Local Backup](https://obsidian.md/plugins?search=local%20backup).

 This is especially useful in case everyone forgets the encryption password and gets locked out of your precious space.
 It also enables you to migrate from Dropbox anytime.